 If you have a friend or family member who has been arrested, or is already in jail, feel free to call our office for bond information.
 Once an inmate has completed the booking process, the appropriate fees and security can be determined afterwards.

-Once a defendant has been arrested the bailing out process may commence.
-When contacting a professional agent from "Bail Bonds", to make it time efficient, have the following information accessible:
+Once a defendant has been arrested, the bailing out process can be started.
+When contacting a professional bail bondsman from our bail bonds firm, try to have the following information accessible:

 Date of Birth